ipc-sim/ipc-toolkit/README.md

 #### Optional

+The following dependencies are optionally used based on CMake options:

 * [robin-map](https://github.com/Tessil/robin-map): faster hash set/map than `std::unordered_set`/`std::unordered_map`
     * Enable by using the CMake option `IPC_TOOLKIT_WITH_ROBIN_MAP`
     * Enabled by default